 3.5.12 Setting Options for the Dynamics Solvers

 Occasionally it is necessary to change the built in parameters of the dynamics solvers used by for example the qutip.mesolve and qutip.mesolve functions.
-The options for all dynamics solvers may be changed by using the Options class qutip.solver.Options.
+The options for all dynamics solvers may be changed by using the dictionaries.